 EMI option holders are in a better position than ordinary shareholders who did not acquire shares though an EMI scheme:

-- Ordinary shareholder must hold over 5% of the ordinary voting share capital for over 1 year.
+- Ordinary shareholder must hold over 5% of the ordinary voting share capital for one year.

 - EMI option holders who sell shares are eligible for:

 - Entrepreneurs’ relief, if they qualify, on any gain over the annual capital gains tax allowance which is taxed at 10%, not the typical 20% capital gains tax rate.

 Taxation of EMI options vs unapproved share options

 When exercising unapproved options, employees usually miss out on the advantageous capital gains tax and entrepreneurs’ relief compared to EMI options under an EMI share scheme.